gaps-closure/hal/README.md

 ```

-# TESTING with ZC with HAL
+## Using ZC with HAL - using scripts
 Runs HAL and a socat device (to emulate the network); but uses zcat to emulate a test applicaiton (without the CLOSURE API)
 Run 5 scripts (each in separate windows): to start the monitor, netwrok device, HAL, and 2 APPs.